Moin moin: Preparation

 Moi-moi is prepared from beans that have been soaked and ground into a smooth paste, then blended with dried crayfish, vegetable oil, onions, and fresh red peppers for flavor and color.
-To enrich it, some people stir in extras like sardines, corned beef, shredded chicken, or slices of boiled egg, giving the dish a variety of delicious twists.
+To enrich it, some people stir in extras like sardines, corned beef, shredded chicken, or slices of boiled egg.

-Moin-moin usually comes in a slanted pyramid shape, cylindrical shape, cone shape or other shape of the mold it is poured into prior to cooking.
+Moin-moin usually comes in a slanted pyramid, cylindrical, or cone shape based on the mold it is poured into prior to cooking.
 The pyramid shape comes from the traditional broad Ewe Eran (Thaumatococcus daniellii), or banana leaves fashioned into a cone in one's palm.
-Then the seasoned and garnished paste is poured into the leaves, which are folded.
+The seasoned and garnished paste is poured into the leaves, which are folded.
 The cylindrical shapes come from when empty cans or foil are used.

 Moin-moin is eaten alone as a snack or with rice as a meal or with ogi (pap), oatmeal, custard, salad, koko or garri.